Transmission Interrupted Podcast: Back to Basics: PPE and Mpox

-In this episode of Transmission Interrupted, NETEC hosts Jill Morgan and Trish Tennill as they take us back to the basics of PPE and Monkeypox.
+In this episode of Transmission Interrupted, NETEC hosts Jill Morgan and Trish Tennill as they take us back to the basics of PPE and Mpox.
 What PPE precautions should facilities deploy?
-What Monkeypox-related concerns should facilities and healthcare workers be taking into consideration to keep themselves safe while caring for patients?
+What Mpox-related concerns should facilities and healthcare workers be taking into consideration to keep themselves safe while caring for patients?
 Join us as Jill and Trish share best practices, tips, and tricks to help healthcare workers get back to the basics of PPE at their facilities.

 Questions or comments for NETEC?
 Contact us at email@example.com.

 Visit us on the web at netec.org/podcast.

 Patricia Ann Tennill, RN, BSN, Associate Director of Nursing, Bellevue Health & Hospitals, New York, NY

 Monkeypox Information for Clinicians: https://www.cdc.gov/poxvirus/monkeypox/clinicians/index.html